2005 California's 48th congressional district special election: Primary election

+General election

 Political climate

 The district is overwhelmingly conservative, with Republicans enjoying a 2 to 1 voter registration advantage (Christopher Cox won his last bid for re-election with 65% of the vote).
 Most pundits therefore viewed the contest as which Republican candidate would get the honor of filling the vacant seat.
 Because John Campbell obtained the majority of the endorsements within the Republican establishment, and was able to raise over $2,000,000, it quickly became apparent that Campbell would be destined to win.

 Campbell's strategy was to ensure that Jim Gilchrist would not "steal" too many votes that would have otherwise gone to him had Gilchrist not run.
-Gilchrist for his part, spent $500,000 to ensure that the topic of illegal immigration is prominent in the race.
-Democratic attorney Steve Young spent a large amount of his own money in the hope that Gilchrist and Campbell will split the conservative vote to a point which would allow him to edge both of them.
+Gilchrist, for his part, spent $500,000 to ensure that the topic of illegal immigration was prominent in the race.
+Democratic attorney Steve Young spent a large amount of his own money in the hope that Gilchrist and Campbell would split the conservative vote to a point which would allow him to edge both of them.
 Although Gilchrist spent more than twice the amount Young spent, Young edged Gilchrist for second place by two percentage points in the December 6 general election.

 Campbell's confidence in his victory was quite evident.
 In September, he skipped a candidate forum, and in November he attended a fundraiser for himself in Washington D.C. in which Dick Cheney was the guest of honor.
 He also bought a December 7 early morning airplane ticket to Washington days before the December 6 runoff.